Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 > [!NOTE]
 > If you don't cancel the job, Slurm will release the allocated resources when the time requested for the job expires and you'll be automatically logged out of the compute node.

+## Additional Information

+- The [Placeholders](../README.md#placeholders) section lists the available options for each placeholder used in the example scripts.